actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 Example: change an archived card nickname:

+This changes the card nickname in both places CardNest stores it: the `nickname` column and the JSON `payload.nickname`.

 ```js
 var rows = await cardNestQuery('SELECT payload FROM credit_cards WHERE id = ?', ['CARD_ID_HERE']);